 The average American typically changes jobs 10 to 15 times in their lifetime.
 However, the U.S. Bureau of Labor Statistics, or BLS, does not keep track of career changes because there is no agreement on what constitutes a career change.
 So no one really knows how many people shift to a second career.
-What is known is the days of staying in one career until retirement is no longer reality, and that is a good thing.
+What is known as the days of staying in one career until retirement is no longer a reality, and that is a good thing.

 Why are Americans changing careers in their 30s or 40s?

 Well, the answer to the question varies from person to person.
 One individual may be tired of working from 9 to 5 in a dead end job.
 Another person may not have gained as much financial stability as he thought when entering the career field.
 You want a career you can be passionate about and love to do every day.